-Orlando Health UF Health Cancer Center is considered a high volume center for this operation, with low mortality rate of two percent and superior outcomes.
+Orlando Health Cancer Institute is considered a high volume center for this operation, with low mortality rate of two percent and superior outcomes.

 Distal Pancreatectomy: Tumors in the body and tail of the pancreas are removed by removing the body and tail of the pancreas in an operation called a distal pancreatectomy.
 In most cancers, the spleen also is removed.
 In select patients minimally invasive techniques may be used to do this operation.
 The operation takes three to six hours and typically requires four to six days in the hospital.

 Under special circumstances, we may perform total pancreatectomies for certain tumors.
 For some patients, we may perform smaller resections when appropriate.